MileHacker Logo

 Climate & Elevation

 Suzhou''s elevation remains relatively low, which helps its humid subtropical climate.
-This geographical setting shapes local life, from agricultural techniques to the types of outdoor activities available.
+This geographical setting shapes local life, from agricultural practices to the types of outdoor activities available.

-The absence of dramatic sierras or coastlines directs the city's draw in its heritage depth, local interactions, and specific natural features like the famous rocks.
+The absence of dramatic sierras or coastlines directs the city's be interesting to its heritage depth, local interactions, and specific natural features like the famous rocks.

 Historical Significance